 In this article, we will cover lifestyle tips that you should consider adopting to help you with your goal.
-The other three topics will follow in the coming weeks so be sure to come back to the website to check them out.
+Losing weight can be hard, but with these simple tips we hope that your journey will be a little easier.

 1. Eat a healthy breakfast.